 Raspberry Buttercream Mille Feuille.
 A twist on a classic French dessert using regular buttercream frosting, raspberry jam and frozen puff pastry.
 These beautiful pastries are not nearly as difficult to prepare as you might think.

-Traditionally they are filled with pastry cream but because it’s summer I decided to fill them with some simple vanilla buttercream frosting and raspberry jam to make them more portable and picnic friendly.
-This version is once again inspired by another popular Vachon snack cake that I ate as a kid.
+Traditionally they are filled with pastry cream.
+But because it’s summer, I decided to fill them with some simple vanilla buttercream frosting.
+Then I also used raspberry jam as a second filling to make them more portable and picnic friendly.

 Makes 8 pastries but these are quite rich so I most often cut 16 squares out of them and serve them at that size.